grizzlysmit/RegexUtils/README.md

 ## method CreateEMCA262Regex(Str:D $str, Str:D $flags is copy = '' --> Regex:D)

-CreateEMCA262Regex converts a EMCA262 Regex to a raku one. using EMCA262Regex and applies flags to it.
+CreateEMCA262Regex converts a EMCA262 Regex to a raku one. using the [EMCA262Regex](https://modules.raku.org/dist/ECMA262Regex:zef:zef:jnthn) package  and applies flags to it.

 ```raku
 [0] > use RegexUtils;